FireDiscordBot/docs/README.md

 This command makes use of Discord's "autocomplete" feature to return a dynamic & filterable list of timezones.
 With nothing entered, it'll show a list of common timezones which will probably work for most people but if that's not enough, you can start typing to search through an extended list

 {% hint style="warn" %}
 This does _not_ cover the entire list of IANA timezones because I was too lazy to parse their database and it contains many duplicates (like Europe/London and Europe/Dublin which are both the same thing) but I've got what I believe will be enough to cover a large percentage of users.
-I've also got the Fire website on the lookout for unknown timezones, so if you visit the Fire website with one that is not covered by this list, it'll alert me to go add it!

-You can also request that a timezone is added by sending a message in the `#fire-help` channel in the [Fire Discord](https://inv.wtf/fire) and I'll get it added as soon as I can.
+You can also request that a timezone is added in the `#fire-help` channel in the [Fire Discord](https://inv.wtf/fire) and I'll get it added as soon as I can.
 {% endhint %}

 ![](.gitbook/assets/reminders-timezone.png)